jpohlabel/portfolio/football.md

 This game was made from scratch.
 I had to set up a module loader system to allow modules to communicate with each other and avoid circular dependencies, since ROBLOX is not set up for this.
 I had full-stack development experience here, from loading player data on the backend, networking to the client, and displaying UIs.
 I also got experience with 3D modeling and graphics software (Blender, Inkscape, paint.net - free softwares but you can do a lot with them).

+I am available to go through the code upon request.
+This was my most extensive project and I am proud to show it off and explain how it works.

 ## Images
 ![image](https://github.com/jpohlabel/portfolio/assets/113477103/d5142746-894c-4675-b2e0-d493b1b825ba)
 ![image](https://github.com/jpohlabel/portfolio/assets/113477103/8fd2703f-0880-402a-8199-e5be20e94589)